Zombie Processes and their Prevention

 Even though the child is terminated, there is an entry in the process table corresponding to the child where the status is stored.
-When parent collects the status, this entry is deleted.
+When the parent collects the status, this entry is deleted (or we also say the parent reaped its child process) .
 Thus, all the traces of the child process are removed from the system.
-If the parent decides not to wait for the child’s termination and it executes its subsequent task, then at the termination of the child, the exit status is not read.
+If the parent decides not to wait for the child’s termination and executes its subsequent task, then at the termination of the child, the exit status is not read.
 Hence, there remains an entry in the process table even after the termination of the child.
 This state of the child process is known as the Zombie state.

 Now check the process table using the following command in the terminal

 There is one process table per system.
 The size of the process table is finite.
 If too many zombie processes are generated, then the process table will be full.
 That is, the system will not be able to generate any new process, then the system will come to a standstill.
 Hence, we need to prevent the creation of zombie processes.

-2. By ignoring the SIGCHLD signal: When a child is terminated, a corresponding SIGCHLD signal is delivered to the parent, if we call the ‘signal(SIGCHLD,SIG_IGN)’, then the SIGCHLD signal is ignored by the system, and the child process entry is deleted from the process table.
-Thus, no zombie is created.
+2. By ignoring the ‘SIGCHLD’ signal: When a child is terminated, a corresponding SIGCHLD signal is delivered to the parent, if we call the ‘signal(SIGCHLD,SIG_IGN)’, then the SIGCHLD signal is ignored by the system, and the child process entry is deleted from the process table Thus, no zombie is created.
 However, in this case, the parent cannot know about the exit status of the child.

 3. By using a signal handler: The parent process installs a signal handler for the SIGCHLD signal.
 The signal handler calls wait() system call within it.
-In this senario, when the child terminated, the SIGCHLD is delivered to the parent.
+In this scenario, when the child terminated, the SIGCHLD is delivered to the parent.
 On receipt of SIGCHLD, the corresponding handler is activated, which in turn calls the wait() system call.
 Hence, the parent collects the exit status almost immediately and the child entry in the process table is cleared.
 Thus no zombie is created.

 This article is contributed by Kishlay Verma.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.